SNOW Investors Have Opportunity to Lead Snowflake Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., March 19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Snowflake Inc. ("Snowflake" or the "Company") (NYSE: SNOW).
+LOS ANGELES, March 21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Snowflake Inc. ("Snowflake" or the "Company") (NYSE: SNOW).

 Class Period: September 16, 2020 – March 2, 2022